 Key Stage 4

-Business Studies is offered as a GCSE course or a BTEC First Level 2 course starting in Year 10.
-The GCSE Business Studies course requires students to learn about a variety of business studies topics including finance, human resources, operations, enterprise, business environment and marketing.
-The students study the course for two years and complete two examinations and a piece of controlled assessment.
+The GCSE Business (9-1) course requires students to learn about a variety of business studies topics including finance, human resources, operations, enterprise, business environment and marketing.
+The students study the course for three years and complete two examinations at the end of Year 11.

 Key Stage 5